pvcraven/web-development-class/source/tutorials/basic_html/basic_html.rst

     Hello there

-Make sure EasyPHP is running.
-Then type ``localhost`` in the address bar of your web browser and navigate to that web page.
-You should see something like
+Use a file browser to find the file.
+Then drag it to your web browser to open it up.
+You should see something like:
-this:

 .. image:: hello_there_1.png
     :width: 400px